pkbasuvaraj/pkbasuvaraj/README.md

-- 👋 Hi, I’m Praveen Basuvaraj
+- 👋 Hi, I’m Praveen!
-- 👀 I’m interested in Planetary and Space Science.
+- 👀 I’m a researcher in Planetary Aeronomy.
-- 🌱 I’m currently learning on Mars Ionosphere, IDL Programming and NASA SPICE Toolkit.
-- 💞️ I’m looking to collaborate on ionosphere, solar-wind interactions and ML algorithms for planetary science.
 - 📫 How to reach me @pkbasuvaraj - Twitter/GitHub/Facebook/GoogleScholar/ResearchGate

 <!---